Best Camera for Photojournalism

 • Size and Weight

-Summary: As indicated by my tests the Nikon Z 9 is a high-performance camera ideal for professionals, featuring a 45.7MP sensor and EXPEED 7 processor for fast, high-quality imaging.
+Summary: Based on my observations, the Nikon Z 9 is a high-performance camera ideal for professionals, featuring a 45.7MP sensor and EXPEED 7 processor for fast, high-quality imaging.
 It supports up to 30 fps photography and 8K video recording, with advanced autofocus that uses deep learning for precise subject tracking.
 Additionally, it offers a new efficient RAW format and 4K 120p slow-motion capabilities, catering to the needs of intense shooting sessions and complex visual storytelling.

 Sony A7 III Video Camera for Journalists Review